jeff4/bionotes.github.io/_comp/javascript.md

 	}
 };

+// Below statements construct a new Range instance named 'r'
-let r = new Range(1,19);
+// And use some of r's methods. let r = new Range(1,19);
 let bool = r.includes(2);   // => true b/c 2 is in the range
 console.log(bool);